The Mechanics Of The Chinese Domestic Gold Market

-The People’s Republic of China has the largest domestic gold mine production in the world with an output of roughly 450 tonnes in 2015.
-The vast majority of this output is sold first through the SGE.
-All Chinese gold miners are required to sell their standard gold over the SGE.
-The next quote is from China Gold International Resources Corp.
-Ltd. [page 15, brackets added]:
+The People’s Republic of China has the biggest gold mine production globally with an output of roughly 450 tonnes per annum7 (2015).
+The vast majority of this output is sold first through the SGE, as Chinese miners are required to sell standard gold over the SGE (another incentive to channel supply to the SGE).

-Because of the aforementioned rules the SGE has the best liquidity in China, and thus gold mining companies are extra incentivized to cast their output in standard gold bars and sell on the SGE.
-However, miners are allowed to sell non-standard gold or gold products off-SGE.
-For example China National Gold Group (China Gold) is a miner that also has its own physical stores to sell bars and ornaments.
+Because of the aforementioned rules the best trading liquidity in China is at the SGE and thus gold mining companies are incentivized to cast their output in standard gold bars to sell on the SGE.
+However, miners are also allowed to sell non-standard gold or gold products off-SGE.
+For example, China National Gold Group Corporation9 is a mining company that has its own physical stores to sell bars and ornaments.

 All supply that is not domestically mined or imported into China we’ll label as recycled gold.
 Because of the liquidity on the SGE and the VAT rules regarding standard gold, recycled gold in the domestic market has an incentive to flow through the Chinese center bourse.
-Recycled gold is not required to be sold through the SGE, yet many refineries cast standard gold that is exempt from VAT on the SGE, and thus most finds its way to the center bourse.
+Recycled gold is not required to be sold through the SGE, yet many refineries cast standard gold and thus most finds its way to the center bourse.

 1. 上海黄金交易所标准金条 SGE Standard Gold Bar.